About the Program

 - Performance gaps are widening in economically disadvantaged districts

-In recent years, Rwanda has implemented education reforms including a 2022 salary increase of 40-80% of net income for teachers and the development of the Comprehensive Assessment Management Information System (CAMIS) launched in 2019-2020.
+In response to these challenges, in recent years, Rwanda has implemented education reforms including a 2022 salary increase of 40-80 percent of net income for teachers and the development of the Comprehensive Assessment Management Information System (CAMIS) launched in 2019-2020.
 CAMIS serves as Rwanda's national digital platform where teachers regularly record student learning outcomes.

 From 2015 to 2018, researchers partnered with IPA to rigorously evaluate whether a pay-for-performance model could improve teacher performance.
 The study found that this approach led to better teaching quality and improved student learning, without discouraging teacher recruitment—a common concern with performance-based pay.